marmelab/react-admin/docs/ReferenceManyToManyField.md

     {/* ... */}
 </ReferenceManyToManyField>
 ```

 ## `sort`

-By default, react-admin orders the possible values by `id` desc for the assiotive table (e.g. `performances`).
+By default, react-admin orders the possible values by `id` desc for the associative table (e.g. `performances`).
 You can change this order by setting the `sort` prop (an object with `field` and `order` properties) to be applied to the associative resource.

 {% raw %}
 ```tsx